tobyck/cyxal/README.md

 ### Environment

-If you're a collaborator of the GitHub repository, just clone the repo, and you should be ready to go.
+If you're a collaborator of the GitHub repository just clone the repo, and you should be ready to go, otherwise make a fork of the repository and sumbit pull requests.

 To build the code, run `make build` (see the `Makefile` for more info), or to build and run the executable afterwards, use `make run` (in CLion these make targets can be configured in the panel in the top right next the run/build buttons for a much easier process).